tbon27/CSharp-LiveProject/README.md

 ![This is an image](https://github.com/tbon27/CSharp-LiveProject/blob/main/images/story4/US4-othermethods.png)

 Lastly, I used my method to display the photos of TheatreMember on all CRUD pages.
+The following are examples of the method applied to Create and Edit views.

 ![This is an image](https://github.com/tbon27/CSharp-LiveProject/blob/main/images/story4/US4-DisplayCreate.png)
 ![This is an image](https://github.com/tbon27/CSharp-LiveProject/blob/main/images/story4/US4-DisplayEdit.png)